josh-helpert/elder/docs/syntax.markdown

 z = 6
 ```

-### Headless Selection
+### Selection ignores parents

-When selection syntax is used, notice that only the names at the edge are passed.
+When selection syntax is used, notice that only the bottom children names are selected.
 Consider the example:
 ```
 x.(a, b:(t, u, v), c)
 ```